• Skip to main content

 Duration: 55 minutes

-Homework: Weekly quizzes are graded automatically by the computer for immediate student feedback.
-There is an estimated two to four hours per week for homework outside of class time, depending on the student’s ability.
+Homework: Weekly quizzes are graded automatically by the computer for immediate feedback.
+Estimated two (2) to four (4) hours per week for homework outside of class time, depending on the student’s ability.

 How this course fits with your other High School Writing courses…